Interview with Jamie Madigan, Author of The Psychology of Video Games

 It’s probably too late by then.
 My advice would be to get as much practical experience as you can while still in school –internships, practicums, projects based in real organizations, co-authorship on your faculty’s research, etc. That’s what will differentiate you.

 We thank Jamie for generously sharing his experience and insights about a psychology career.
-You can learn more about Jamie at his blog, The Psychology of Video Games, and connect with him on LinkedIn.
+You can learn more about Jamie on his website, The Psychology of Video Games, and connect with him on LinkedIn.